Don’t Miss Out! Sign Up for the Moviefone Newsletter Today.

 UAE

-Want to watch 'TV Party: The Sublimely Intolerable Show' on your TV, phone, or tablet?
-Finding a streaming service to buy, rent, download, or watch the Amos Poe-directed movie via subscription can be tricky, so we here at Moviefone want to do the heavy lifting.
+In the mood to watch 'TV Party: The Sublimely Intolerable Show' from the comfort of your living room?
+Discovering a streaming service to buy, rent, download, or view the Amos Poe-directed movie via subscription can be difficult, so we here at Moviefone want to take the pressure off.

-We've listed a number of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'TV Party: The Sublimely Intolerable Show' on each platform when they are available.
-Now, before we get into all the details of how you can watch 'TV Party: The Sublimely Intolerable Show' right now, here are some details about the flick.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'TV Party: The Sublimely Intolerable Show' on each platform when they are available.
+Now, before we get into the fundamentals of how you can watch 'TV Party: The Sublimely Intolerable Show' right now, here are some particulars about the flick.

-Curious to know what the movie's about?
+Curious about the story behind it?
 Here's the plot: "The first 10% of this show sums up what we don't get on TV anymore.
 Technical difficulties.
 TV Party was live and improvised, and this meant casual disaster.
 This early episode gets off to an artistically agonizing start--the sound person is late, overdosing on drugs or both.
 Or it was the broken down equipment.
 Once the sound kicks in the show gets lively.
 Compton Maddux, a droll singer songwriter, is backed up by Debbie Harry and Glenn; the unique futurist countertenor Klaus Nomi does one of his post-modern arias; Adny Shernoff, of the Dictators, plays the Beach Boys' "Be True to Your School" backed up by pom pom girls Tish and Snooky, the Manic Panic designers."

 'TV Party: The Sublimely Intolerable Show' is currently available to rent, purchase, or stream via subscription on Night Flight Plus .